J-Shahim/portfolio-webpage/src/assets/texts/dfm-project/model9.md

-# Model 9 Description
+# Slider-guide

-This is a placeholder for the DFM model 9 description.
+Description for Slider-guide.
+Replace with details about this part.